When Duty Calls: Maintaining Connection During Temporary Relocation

 Feb 23, 2026By Cori McGuire

-In the world of co-parenting, life doesn’t always stand still.
-Whether it’s a military deployment to a conflict zone, a mandatory career training session, or a stay at a treatment center for health and wellness, parents often find themselves facing a difficult reality: having to leave their children in the primary care of the other parent for an extended period.
+In the world of co-parenting, life doesn’t stand still.
+Whether it’s a military deployment, a mandatory career training session, or a stay at a treatment center for health and wellness, parents can find themselves facing the difficult reality of having to leave their children in the primary care of the other parent for an extended period.

 The Psychology of the Gap

-The goal of Parenting Coordination is to bridge this gap, ensuring the child feels reassured rather than abandoned.
-We want to transform a traumatic separation into a manageable transition.
+The goal of Parenting Coordination is to bridge this gap by ensuring the child feels reassured rather than abandoned.
+The goal is to transform a traumatic separation into a manageable transition.
 There are many things both parents can do to spare their children from unnecessary distress from long separations.
+However, the starting point must be a robust order or agreement with a parenting plan, specifically articulating the PC's role to manage parent behaviors, add counselling if needed, and for PC fee funding, with an ability for the parties to seek directions from the court if the PC process is frustrated.

 Strategies for Stability: The PC's Toolkit